 Greater Indy Habitat for Humanity partners with families and individuals for homeownership opportunities who meet three criteria: need, affordability, and willingness to partner.
-We rely on individuals, churches, corporations and foundations to provide the financial and in-kind resources necessary to fund our homeownership and repair programs.
-Annually, we work with 8,000+ volunteers who provide the labor to construct, rehab and repair the homes.
+We rely on individuals, churches, corporations, and foundations to provide the financial and in-kind resources necessary to fund our homeownership and repair programs.
+Annually, we work with 4,700+ volunteers who provide the labor to construct homes.
 Proceeds from our ReStores, home improvement thrift stores, support Habitat's mission locally.
-These partnerships allow Greater Indy Habitat to provide our homeowners the life-changing opportunity to build and buy their first home with an affordable, 0% interest mortgage.
+These partnerships allow Greater Indy Habitat to provide our homeowners the life-changing opportunity to build and buy their first home with an affordable mortgage.

-Additional information can be found on our website: indyhabitat.org
+Additional information can be found on our website: indyhabitat.org.

-Frequently Asked Questions about Habitat for Humanity:
+Frequently Asked Questions about Habitat for Humanity